-The owner must be a member of a socially and economically disadvantaged group.
-This means owners who are citizens of the United States, or who are lawfully admitted permanent residents, and are: Black, Hispanic, Native Americans, Asian-Pacific Islanders, Subcontinent Asians, service disabled veterans, or women regardless of race.
+The owner must be a citizen of the United States or a lawfully-admitted permanent residents, and a member of a socially- or economically-disadvantaged group, such as: Blacks, Hispanics, Native Americans, Asian-Pacific Islanders, Subcontinent Asians, service disabled veterans, or women regardless of race.

-The business must be owned, at least 51% by one or more individuals who are considered members of a socially and economically disadvantage group.
+The business must be owned, at least 51% by one or more individuals who are considered members of a socially- or economically-disadvantaged group.

 The owner must control the company’s management and daily operations.

 An owner’s personal net worth cannot exceed $750,000 (excluding ownership interest in the firm and the equity in his/her primary residence).